4 Steps to Improve Project Stakeholder Engagement

 Key Take Aways

-The article provides a four-step process to help identify and engage project stakeholders, and suggests using BrightWork 365 to automate elements of stakeholder communication using Microsoft 365.
+The article outlines a four-step process to help identify and engage stakeholders.
+It also highlights the benefits of using BrightWork 365 with Microsoft 365 to streamline stakeholder communication.

 • Define the stakeholders and their roles in the project.